-Scholar, curator, and founding member of the Little Syrian Project, Lydia Harrington, will guide a walking tour from Chinatown to the South End in collaboration with the Arab American National Museum’s current exhibit at Pao Arts Center: Arab Massachusetts: Building Community in the Commonwealth.
-Lydia is a curator, researcher, writer, educator, and co-contributor with Chloe Bordewich for the Boston Little Syria Project, a public history initiative that highlights the history of the neighborhood.
+Scholar, curator, and co-founding member of the Boston Little Syria Project, Lydia Harrington, will guide a walking tour from Chinatown to the South End in collaboration with the Arab American National Museum’s current exhibit at Pao Arts Center: Arab Massachusetts: Building Community in the Commonwealth.

-The Little Syria Tour is programed as part the Arab Massachusetts: Building Community in the Commonwealth exhibit hosted at Pao Arts Center presented by the Arab American National Museum (AANM).
+The Little Syria Tour is programmed as part of the Arab Massachusetts: Building Community in the Commonwealth exhibit hosted at Pao Arts Center, and presented by the Arab American National Museum (AANM).

 Important Tour Notes